 When choosing a gardening soil composition for your plants, it is important to consider the needs of the specific plant species you are growing.
 Some plants prefer sandy soils, while others do better in clay soils.
 Amending your soil with organic matter can also help improve its quality and provide nutrients for your plants

 Sandy soil is made up of large particles of decomposed rocks and minerals.
-It has a low water-holding capacity and is not as rich in nutrients as other soil types.
+It has a low water-holding capacity and is less nutrient-rich than other soil types.
 As a result, sandy soil drains well and is easy to work with.
 In addition, the sandy texture allows for good aeration of the roots.

-In general, shrubs and bulbs prefer acidic soil with high levels of iron, manganese, and magnesium.
+In general, shrubs and bulbs prefer acidic soil with high iron, manganese, and magnesium levels.
 They thrive under cool conditions, especially during winter months.
 Planting trees and shrubs in early spring helps prevent frost damage.

 Root crops like carrots, parsley, radishes, turnip, and rutabaga require slightly alkaline soil with sufficient phosphorus and potassium.
 These plants do well in warm weather.